 - You must file suit to enforce your bond claim within one (1) year of the project being complete.

 If you work in New Mexico, be sure to take the time to understand and know these rules fully.
 The better you know your lien filing laws, the more likely you are to do it properly and get paid what you are owed.
-If you are looking to get your hands on New Mexico’s lien forms, consider purchasing the required materials from us!
 If you’d like someone else to take care of filing your construction lien or bond, and do it the right way, contact a professional New Mexico lien attorney who is experienced in construction law.
 Our sister company, The Cromeens Law Firm, has a lien and collections team ready to take care of it for you.
 Do the work now to better protect your pay later.

 *The “places” referenced in the rules above correlate to the Construction Food Chain Chart from Karalynn Cromeens’ book,